GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythTrack.md

 Helen is waiting outside the door, Pirate Lady is wasting outside the front door again and again.
 "It's just outside your front door" https://youtu.be/TnwqUEelQjE?t=222 where Carol placed the lonely message for Kepler eyes to see.

+"And time doesn't wait for me it keeps on rollin'!
+Sail on!"
+(Pirate Lady / Carol's characters sailing)

+https://youtu.be/TnwqUEelQjE?t=397 chasing ["The American Dream" (Pluribus)](/American_Dream/American_Dream_Machine.md) lyrics: "I've gotta stay in time with, yeah (On-screen Pluribus countdown countup times)!
+I've got to keep on chasin' *that dream*...
+Though *I* may never find it *I*'m always just behind it, oo ooo"

 &nbsp;

 &nbsp;